 What Are The FDA’s Recommendations?

 The FDA does not recognize any medical use for Mitragyna speciosa.
-Together with the DEA, the agency is fighting against its legality by suggesting a kratom ban.
+Together with the DEA, the agency is fighting against its legality by suggesting a Kratom ban.
 They continuously warn consumers about the drug’s safety because of several issues.

 Kratom Legality By State

-What States Have Banned Kratom?
+What States Have Banned The Herb?

 States Where The Plant Is Legal With Partial Restrictions

-Mitragyna speciosa is legal across Colorado state except for Denver.
+Mitragyna speciosa is legal across Colorado except for Denver.
 Human consumption of the plant was restricted in Denver in 2017 by the state’s Environmental Health Department.

 Is Flying With Kratom Legal?